tlelson/vim-notebook/README.md

 Here is some code you can try out.
 Open this file in vim:

-Visual highlight the following lines and run the command `:RunCell`
+Visual highlight the following lines and run the command `:NotebookRunCell`

 ```bash
 TMP_PATH=/tmp